chewitt1/odin-rockPaperScissors/README.md

 game:
 - does the same thing as global 5 times (loop)
+- update scores
+- print scores (in addition to round results)
 - comment out/ move global code to game
 - offer to end game if player is going to lose?